joshhaug/joshhaug.github.io/about.md

 - Karl von Frisch
 </div>

-As a recreational beekeeper, I'm obsessed with the challenges bees (and beekeepers) face every day.
+As a hobbyist beekeeper, I'm obsessed with the challenges bees face.
 And as a software engineer, I can't help but wonder how those challenges might be addressed by technology.

 For instance, **what if inexpensive sensors could detect problems in your beehive in real time?** I've explored that concept with some prototypes.
 Check them out!
 * [Version 1: Very Bad](hardware.html)